danny0838/PyWebScrapBook/webscrapbook/resources/mimetypes.md

 ## Customize MIME types

-There are two ways to define custom MIME types mapping for WebScrapBook:
+MIME type mappings for WebScrapBook are defined by:

+1. the default mappings of the native Python code
-1. using system-wide registry
+2. the system-wide registry
-2. using user config file
+3. the user config file for WebScrapBook
+4. the internal mappings of WebScrapBook

+For conflicting definitions, a conversion of file extension to MIME type is handled in a last-win manner, while a conversion of MIME type to file extension(s) is handled in a first-win manner.

 ## System registry

-Custom MIME types mapping can be added to the filesystem registry for WebScrapBook to use it.

 ### Windows

-Custom MIME types mapping can be defined in Windows registry.
+MIME type mappings can be defined in Windows registry.
 For example, to add `font/woff` as a MIME type of `.woff`:

 * Visit the Windows registry editor (`regedit.exe`)
 * Go to `HKEY_LOCAL_MACHINE\Software\Classes`